FAOlivieri/trbViewer/README.md

 ## Requirements

+Requires python with numpy in the global path

 I recommend setting binary default editor in VSCode settings to "default" to avoid the binary file warning.

 ## Extension Settings